 The ‘Agile Playbook’

 Football players spend a lot of time studying their Playbooks.
 And Coaches spend a lot of time creating and updating them.
 These guys are serious.
-The stakes are high in the NFL; millions of people are watching.
+The stakes are high in the NFL; millions of people are watching, and millions in revenues are on the line.
 Their stated goal is the same each week; to win.
-That means they gotta work really well together and know what they’re doing.
+That means the team's have to work really well as a whole, and each player and support role must know what they are doing.

-I think the game of American football is a great example to follow as an Agile team in the corporate world.
-We all need some help with remembering stuff, and getting it down so we can execute on game day.
 Even if we’ve done it many times before, it’s easy to get forget; there’s just so much to know and remember.
 This is hard stuff we’re doing, and it’s in constant flux.
-We often find ourselves wanting someplace to go for reference, clarification, advice, dare I say… ‘best practices.’
+We often find ourselves wanting someplace to go for reference, clarification, advice, and best practices.

-I’ve had several clients (both large and small) ask me for something they could use to document the way they ‘do Agile.’
+The digital.ai team has had several clients, both large and small, ask me for something they could use to document the way they ‘do Agile.’
 If they’re new to the game, often they will look to a consultant or Agile Coach to guide them or help create this information.

 Enter ‘The Agile Playbook.’

 The Agile Playbook also gets us thinking not only about how we work, but how we can improve our processes.
 Are we really being empirical?
-Give it a little love in your retrospectives.
+Give it some serious thought in your retrospectives.
 Perhaps there’s an opportunity to update the Playbook.
-Oh, and if by chance you don’t see any value in it, simply don’t do it.

 Yes, it’s a document.

-And having it documented – but all over the place in different formats – can be chaotic.
-I don’t like to make people go hunt down stuff, let alone guess or assume anything.
+Besides, having your Agile strategy documented — but all over the place in different formats and levels of detail — can be chaotic.
+You don’t want to make people go hunt down stuff, let alone guess or assume anything.

-My opinion is that this should be as close to one document (or series of web pages) as possible, not multiples; i.e., not nine Powerpoint slide decks, seven Excel spreadsheets, and 12 Word documents with a bunch of buried links to even more documents, slide decks and spreadsheets.
+In our experience, the more comprehensive yet approachable the Agile Playbook is, the better.
+It should be as close to one document (or series of web pages) as possible, not multiples. i.e., it shouldn't be nine Powerpoint slide decks, seven Excel spreadsheets, and 12 Word documents with a bunch of buried links to even more documents, slide decks and spreadsheets.
 Make it as simple as possible.
 It’s one place to go.
 One thing to print off (if you desire to have a hard copy) and carry with you for reference.
 One URL to save as a favorite.

 It can help us realize gaps in the way we work.

 One way in which to identify areas of improvement around your process is to identify your value streams.
 This is a basic Lean principle.
-I’m sure we’ve all done something like this.
-How efficient are we in going from start to finish (request to deployment, concept to cash)?
+Most likely, you or someone in your organization has done something like this before.
+It is needed to consider the answer to questions like: how efficient are we in going from start to finish (request to deployment, concept to cash)?
 Our goal should be to optimize this.
 Look to reduce delays, inefficiencies, and improve our cycle time.

-Let’s not forget how our tools and technical practices play into this, as they’re an important factor in how we get work done.
+Agile teams should be careful to not forget how their tools and technical practices play into Agile strategy, as they’re an important factor in how work gets done.
 If your organization is using an Agile Lifecycle Management tool, the Agile Playbook might include best practices on how to use that as well – either melded throughout, or as a separate section.